redacademy/ethereum-graphql/README.md

 # ethereum-graphql

-Call Solidity Smart Contract methods via GraphQL querys!
+Node, Express, GraphQL server with a Solidity Smart Contract backend!

 ## Before you start